What Are Long-Term Goals? Examples and How to Set Them

 • Go on a personal retreat

-Long-term career goals are the professional achievements you hope to attain or reach in the future.
-These are typically related to your professional standing, job positions, career transitions, or desired management and/or leadership roles.
+Long-term career goals are professional achievements you hope to attain or reach in the future.
+These are typically related to your professional standing, job positions, career transitions, or desired management and/or leadership positions.
 It could also mean starting your own business or becoming your own boss.

-Make sure to align your long-term goals with your overall career plan.
-Keep this in mind when you identify your long-term goal.
+Make sure to identify and align your long-term professional goals with your overall career plan.

 Some examples of long-term career goals include: